Island Guide

 The family orientated ‘Penny’s Bungalows’, good value ‘Paradise Palms’ and stylish ‘Saffron on the Sea’ are all pleasant places to stay by the sea.
 Paradise Palms, in particular, has been one of the top rated B&B’s on Koh Chang for well over a decade on Tripadvisor and has had the same owners for over 20 years.

 For value for money and longstay options, ‘TP Hut’ & ‘Macura Resort’, along a paved track on the inland side of the main road.
 These cater for people who hop off the pick up truck taxi just before it rounds the corner at the northern end of Pearl beach proper.
 TP Hut can also do good long stay deals and it’s a nice location, nestled at the food of the hill.
-Likewise, at the entrance to the huts, ‘Alisa Room For Rent’ has, as the name suggests, rooms for rent.
-In the form on a handful of bungalows.
-Another good longstay option.

 These aren’t places for your average backpacker, or for people wanting direct access to sand.
 Just for anyone looking for a quiet, convenient, moderately priced place to base yourself for a week or two.

 The area has one large resort – Koh Chang Resortel, which has the largest swimming pool on the island.
-Unfortunately, it is one of those places that very few people know of or bother to consider when looking for 2 star accommodation.
-(As of mid 2023 a for sale sign has gone up at the entrance.)
+Unfortunately, it was one of those places that very few people know of or bothered to consider when looking for 3 star accommodation.
+It closed and has been up for sale since 2023.
+The pool, pictured above, even includes concrete starting blocks.
+The type last seen at the Moscow Olympics in 1980.

 Adjacent to the Resortel lies Privilege Resort.
 This offers spacious, value for money bungalows.
 Unlike many resorts these are spread out over a large area and not clustered together.
 So there’s plenty of open space and also a small pool near the sea.

-For those with a large family or looking for a place for a group of friends to stay, then Inspiration Villa, a large standalone beachfront home is a great spot.
+For those with a large family or looking for a place for a group of friends to stay, then ‘Inspiration Villa’, a large standalone beachfront home is a great spot.
 It’s hidden away, out of sight of the main road, but is the only beachfront holiday home by the sea in this part of the island.
-You’ll find it on Airbnb.
+You’ll find it listed on Airbnb.

 Map of Pearl beach